PnS2018/pns2018.github.com/index.md

 + __Are You Human?__: Break a CAPTCHA that uses simple math as the question.
 (Difficulty: 6)

++ __Which station is this?__: Take a picture of the station name, recognize the station and find the position from Google Map!
+(Difficulty: 7)

 + __(Advanced) Raspberry that talks__: Analysis an image via image captioning, then broadcast the information to a speaker.
 (Difficulty: 8)

 + __(Advanced) Object Tracking__: Develop a model-free object tracker for [VOT Challenge](http://www.votchallenge.net/vot2017/index.html)!
 (Difficulty: 9)